learndevopsonline/learndevopsonline/docs/RoboShop-Project/user.md

 User is a microservice that is responsible  for User Logins and Registrations Service in RobotShop e-commerce portal.

 :::tip Hint
-Developer has chosen NodeJs, Check with developer which version of NodeJS is needed.
+**Developer has chosen NodeJs, Check with developer which version of NodeJS is needed.**
+**Developer has set a context that it can work with NodeJS >18**
 :::

 Setup NodeJS repos.
 Vendor is providing a script to setup the repos.